 Proven Statistics Shows Landscaping Adds More Home Value

-When one looks further into the benefits of having a few trees, it becomes apparent that homes will sell for more money and at a swifter rate than similar trees without greenery and of similar location and condition.
+When one looks further into the benefits of having a few trees, it becomes apparent that homes will sell for more money and at a swifter rate than similar trees without greenery and of comparable location and condition.
 The Portland study noted that "green" homes sold over $7,000 additional dollars on average, as well as 1.7 days more quickly.
-Additionally, the value of a property lacking greenery but located within 100 feet of a house withgreenery rose by nearly $2,000.
-The Portland study concluded that the total increased housing value from greenery totaled out to nearly $20,000.
+Additionally, the value of a property lacking greenery but located within 100 feet of a house with greenery rose by nearly $2,000.
+The Portland study concluded that the total increased housing value from greenery totaled out to almost $20,000.

 Beyond the benefits of raising property values, neighborhoods lined with street trees tend to have better air quality, reduced energy consumption, and reduced levels of crime.
 Trees in an urban environment are a premium; just looking into property values of New York City shows that streets lined with trees are priced at a 10-15% more than similar properties due, in part, to the non-monetary benefits of trees.

-While all of this may seem like good news and that every homeowner should be looking into trees for their home, either to plant or to consider in purchasing a new place, readers are cautioned that trees have their own form of maintenance and care to consider.
+While all of this may seem like good news and that every homeowner should be looking into trees for their home, either to plant or to consider in purchasing a new place, readers are cautioned that trees have their form of maintenance and care to acknowledge.
 Notably:

 buy landscaping plants online at http://www.tnnursery.net

 So in conclusion, the presence of green in a home can yield green for its owner.